MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <!-- Device-MdmStore-DynamicKeywords-Addresses-{Id}-Addresses-Description-Begin -->
 <!-- Description-Source-DDF -->
 Consists of one or more comma-delimited tokens specifying the addresses covered by this keyword.
-This value should not be set if AutoResolve is true.
+This value shouldn't be set if AutoResolve is true.
 Valid tokens include:
 A subnet can be specified using either the subnet mask or network prefix notation.
 If neither a subnet mask not a network prefix is specified, the subnet mask defaults to 255.255.255.255.
 A valid IPv6 address.